Azure-Samples/azure-postgres-mcp-demo/README.md

    ```

 2. Update all the value to run your agent.
 All values can be found in your Azure AI Foundry Project.

-   I'll create a table using the sanitized environment variables from your `.env.example` file:

     | Variable Name | Example Value | Description |
     |---------------|---------------|-------------|